couchbase-partners/google-deployment-manager-couchbase/simple/README.md

 # simple

 This is an Google Deployment Manager (DM) template that installs Couchbase Enterprise.
-You can run it from the  CLI.
+You can run it from a cloud shell or the CLI on your local machine.

 The template provisions Instance Group Managers (IGM), pd-ssd, and a Service Account to create a Runtime Config.

 ## Environment Setup

 You will need a GCP account.

-We also need to install glcoud.
-Instructions for installing the Google Cloud SDK that includes gcloud are [here](https://cloud.google.com/sdk/).

-To set up your Google environment, run the command:

-    gcloud init
+You can login to GCP [here](https://console.cloud.google.com/).
+Once logged in, open up a cloud shell.

 Now, you'll need a copy of this repo.
 To make a local copy, run the commands: